gbrueckl/PowerBI/PowerQuery/DeltaLake/README.md

 in
     #"Append Delimiter"
 ```
-The output can be fed into the function then.
+The output can then be fed into the function.